fortran-lang/fortran-lang.org/_posts/2021-12-29-Fortran-lang-2021-in-review.md

   some limitations of the variable-length `character` variables. `string_type` is compatible with all intrinsic procedures that operate on `character`.
-* `stdlib_stringlist_type`: A derived type that is a 1-dimensional list of strings.
+* `stdlib_stringlist_type`: A derived type that is a 1-dimensional list of strings
-* `stdlib_strings`: Provides a number of inquiry and manipulation procedures that complement the intrinsic set.
+* `stdlib_strings`: Provides a number of inquiry and manipulation procedures that complement the intrinsic set
-* `stdlib_version`: Allows querying the version of the stdlib library build.
+* `stdlib_version`: Allows querying the version of the stdlib library build

 which brings us to a total of 23 modules in stdlib.
 You can read about these modules in more detail on the